Taneia Surles, MPH

 Thanks for visiting my portfolio!

-I'm a sexual healthcare writer, editor, public health professional, and founder of Content By Taneia, LLC founder.
-I have both a bachelor's and master's degree in Public Health with a health behavior concentration.
+I'm a sexual and general healthcare writer, editor, public health professional, and founder of Content By Taneia, LLC founder.
+I have a bachelor's and master's degree in public health with a concentration in health behavior.

 I specialize in sexual health and general health content.